omnilaboratory/Archived----OmniWalletMobile/README.md

 # What is OmniWalletMobile

-OmniWalletMobile is a new type of mobile wallet, providing Bitcoin&Omnilayer users with an unrivaled blend of security and ease-of-use.
-It is completely open source including standard backend services and mobile side app written in Dart(Flutter framework initialted by Google).
+OmniWalletMobile is a new type of mobile wallet, which currently supports Bitcoin and all OmniProtocol created tokens, providing Bitcoin&Omnilayer users with a ease-of-use and unrivaled blend of security.
+The trustless security mechanism it uses has been applied to multiple successful business solutions by LunarX team in the past years.

-It currently supports Bitcoin and OMNI, and all OmniProtocol created tokens.
-In addition, and most importantly, its trustless security mechanism grantees the safty of uers' assets.
+The wallet is completely open source, which includes a set of standard backend services, written in java/golang, and a mobile side app written in Dart(Flutter framework initiated by Google).

 # Clone the repo
 ```